IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

 Wireless access such as LTE and 5G, which is an integral part of the current Internet, increases the importance of rate adaptation as the channel bandwidth of a default LTE bearer {{QoS-3GPP}} can change considerably in a very short time frame.
 Thus, a rate adaptation solution for interactive real-time media, such as WebRTC {{RFC7478}}, should be both quick and be able to operate over a large range in channel capacity.

-This memo describes Self-Clocked Rate Adaptation for Multimedia (SCReAM), a solution that implements congestion control for RTP streams {{RFC3550}}.
-While SCReAM was originally devised for WebRTC, it can also be used for other applications where congestion control of RTP streams is necessary.
+This memo describes Self-Clocked Rate Adaptation for Multimedia version 2 (SCReAMv2), an update to SCReAM congestion control for RTP streams {{RFC3550}}.
+While SCReAM was originally devised for WebRTC, SCReAM as well as SCReAMv2 can also be used for other applications where congestion control of RTP streams is necessary.
 SCReAM is based on the self-clocking principle of TCP and uses techniques similar to what is used in the rate adaptation algorithm based on Low Extra Delay Background Transport (LEDBAT) {{RFC6817}}.

-SCReAM is not entirely self-clocked as it augments self-clocking with pacing and a minimum send rate.
-SCReAM can take advantage of Explicit Congestion Notification (ECN) and Low Latency Low Loss and Scalable throughput (L4S) in cases where ECN or L4S is supported by the network and the hosts.
-However, ECN or L4S is not required for the basic congestion control functionality in SCReAM.
+SCReAMv2 is not entirely self-clocked as it augments self-clocking with pacing and a minimum send rate.
+Further, SCReAMv2 can take advantage of Explicit Congestion Notification (ECN) and Low Latency Low Loss and Scalable throughput (L4S) in cases where ECN or L4S is supported by the network and the hosts.
+However, ECN or L4S is not required for the basic congestion control functionality in SCReAMv2.

-This specification replaces the previous experimental version {{RFC8298}}.
-There are many and fairly significant changes to the SCREAM algorithm.
+This specification replaces the previous experimental version {{RFC8298}} of SCReAM with SCReAMv2.
+There are many and fairly significant changes to the original SCReAM algorithm.

 The algorithm in this memo differs greatly against the previous version of SCReAM.
 The main differences are: